vinay-swamy/scPOP/README.md

 ```

 We recommend calculating all metrics at once using `run_all_metrics`.
-This function requrires a matrix of reduced dimensions, a data.frame
+This function requires a matrix of reduced dimensions, a data.frame
-containing metadata, and the names of 3 columns - batch\_key: column
+containing metadata, and the names of 3 columns

-corresponds to batch for each cell - label1\_key: primary label for each
+-   `batch_key`: column corresponds to batch for each cell
-cell, ie Cell Type - secondary label for each cell, ie Cluster
+-   `label1_key`: primary label for each cell, ie Cell Type
+-   `secondary_label`: for each cell, ie Cluster

 We recommend the `zellkonverter` for reading .h5ad formatted into R. The
 example we provide uses data in the